FarronF/limerick-council-meetings/meetings/2015/11/04-Monthly Meeting of Municipal District of Newcastle West/Draft Minutes - Municipal District of Newcastle West - 7th October 2015.md

 Meeting to be arranged on site with relevant persons by Roads Engineer

-in order to investigate this matter.---
+in order to investigate this matter.
+---
 4

 A discussion ensued regarding Standing Orders and in particular regarding the